Big Island Whale Watching

 It is finally that time of year where the beautiful humpback whales make their return to the Hawaiian islands after migrating from Alaska!
 Step aboard the Kibou and explore the incredible Kailua-Kona coast while searching for our seasonal humpback whales!
 Learn about...

-This whale watch departs directly from Kawaihae Harbor within the Hawaiian Islands Humpback Whale National Marine Sanctuary Waters so you won’t have to travel far to see the majestic Humpback Whales.
-Tours include expert interpretation from on board marine...
+This whale watch departs from the beach at Anaeho'omalu Bay at the Waikoloa Beach Resort.
+It's within the Hawaiian Islands Humpback Whale National Marine Sanctuary Waters so you won’t have to travel far to see the majestic Humpback Whales.
+Tours include expert...

-Sunset Cruise with the Whales from Anaeho'omalu Bay
+Sunset Cruise with the Whales on our Sailing Catamaran

 Combine unparalleled views of the Hawaiian coastline from a stable and spacious catamaran with the biggest guests of all -- the Humpback Whales -- and you have perfect way to begin your evening in paradise!
 Cruise along the Kohala on a legendary sailing catamaran.
 Also...

-Wake up with the Whales Cruise from Kawaihae Harbor
+Wake up with the Whales Cruise on our Power Catamaran

 See and listen to the Humpback Whales from aboard our stable and spacious catamaran.
 Our trained naturalist will help you understand the whales' behaviors and answer your Humpback questions.
 Weather permiting, we'll deploy our underwater hydrophone so you can eavesdrop...